Zequez/logseq-vault/pages/Living in the Gift.md

 	- Lack of awareness
 	- Suspend your idea about what is valuable (market sense)
 	- How do you get on that state of realizing that we are all receiving?
+	- Potential of my heart to give, can get bigger; faith in the capacity o -
 -
 -